 No matter the time of year, “The Star-Spangled Banner” is the most common tradition in American sports.
-It has had some controversy over the years, especially in the NFL, but it hasn’t stopped any team across the country from playing the national anthem before each game.
+There has been some controversy over the years, especially in the NFL, but it hasn’t stopped teams across the country from playing the national anthem before each game.

-The biggest star of the game, however, was adorable 3-year-old Drake Winslow, who confidently grabbed the microphone in front of the large crowd and sang the national anthem.
+The biggest star of the game, however, was adorable 3-year-old Drake, who confidently grabbed the microphone in front of the large crowd and sang the national anthem.

 Naturally, the little boy received a huge standing ovation, some love from Drake’s mother, and fist bumps from the Syracuse women’s basketball team for being the youngest anthem singer in Carrier Dome history.